Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 Ports
 =====

-To see the ports for each FIR variants, see :ref:`API_REFERENCE`.
+To see the ports for each FIR variant, see :ref:`API_REFERENCE`.

 Design Notes
 ============